 These crowd-pleasing Italian Marinated Mushrooms are the perfect addition to your antipasti platter.
-The homemade zesty marinade consists of red pepper flakes, lemon juice, garlic, chives, dried tomatoes, oregano and olive oil.
+The homemade marinade consists of red pepper flakes, lemon juice, garlic, chives, dried tomatoes, oregano and olive oil.
 You will also love the convenience of preparing them before your planned event.
 Such an easy appetizer to make and enjoy!

 Who can resist an antipasti platter when they include marinated mushrooms, Orange Marinated Olives, and Marinated Roasted Bell Peppers?
 The only thing better is when these appetizers are served with a wonderful Italian crusty bread!